Hi, I am Alana Browne – Psychologist and Equine Assisted Psychotherapist for Open Paddock.

 I am a Psychologist and Equine Assisted Psychotherapist with over 15 years experience offering assessment, counselling, and facilitating group programs in a variety of fields, most recently within the correctional system.

 In addition to offering individual counselling, I am a skilled group facilitator and offer clients the opportunity for therapy or simply learning skills for life in either an individual or group format.

-I offer equine-assisted psychotherapy to young adults and adults.
+I offer equine-assisted psychotherapy to young adults (14+ years old) and adults.
 I have a special interest in anxiety, depression (and other mood disorders), trauma, self-harm and suicidal behaviour, substance abuse, and offending behaviour.
 I particularly enjoy and have found success in engaging clients who would otherwise not seek traditional room based counselling.